Why Students Should Get Involved

-The NDSA also provides many opportunities to develop leadership skills such as through Executive and Director positions that range from short-term projects to year-round responsibilities.
-In addition, committees and task forces delve further into topics of interest to the NDSA through research and collaboration.
+The NDSA also provides many opportunities to develop leadership skills through Executive and Director positions that range from short-term projects to year-round responsibilities.
+In addition, committees and task forces are further involved in topics of interest to the NDSA through research and collaboration.
 If you or a student you know is passionate about the higher education system and working for the best interest of students, then NDSA is a wonderful way to be heard and be involved.

-Every North Dakota higher education student pays a $0.48 fee each semester that funds the North Dakota Student Association so that we may advocate on the behalf of students.
+Every North Dakota higher education student pays a $0.48 fee each semester that funds the North Dakota Student Association and enables the organization to advocate on behalf of students.
 Therefore, every North Dakota student is a stakeholder in the NDSA and has the opportunity to have their voice heard within our organization.

 If you are a student who wishes to get involved with our general assembly, you simply need to reach out to your campus’s Head Delegate.
 The Head Delegate is the main liaison between a university and the NDSA, and their contact information can be found on the Head Delegate page.